Chimee

 of California, Irvine.

 I also teach Argument & Research through a social justice lens.
 My teaching positionality derives from theories of multimodality and translingualism.
-My past research focused on the value for social justice pedagogy outside of traditional classroom spaces.
+I have researched on the value for social justice pedagogies outside of traditional classroom spaces.

 Portfolio